 Biosketch

-Laure Zago is a CNRS senior researcher, working at the Groupe d’Imagerie Neurofonctionnelle, team of the Institute of Neurodegenerative Diseases.
-She completed her PhD in Neuropsychology and Cognitive Neuroscience from the University of Lyon in 2000.
-Then, she joined Steve Kosslyn’s lab (Harvard University, Cambridge) and Moshe Bar’s lab (Martinos Centre for Biomedical Imaging, Massachusetts General Hospital, Boston), where she worked on numerical cognition and visual priming with fMRI.
-In 2003, she was recruited as a CNRS research fellow and developed her research in a laboratory at the Cyceron Centre (Biomedical Imaging Platform) in Caen.
-In 2016, she joined the Institute of Neurodegenerative Diseases, where she developed a research theme on brain lateralization, cognition and inter-individual variability.
-Recently, she developed a new research theme related to the connection between the body and the brain, specifically with the study of the effects of myofascial massage therapy and body-centred meditation on physiological and brain markers related to stress, well-being and women's health.
+Laure Zago is a senior researcher at the French National Centre for Scientific Research (CNRS), affiliated with the Groupe d’Imagerie Neurofonctionnelle (GIN), within the Institute of Neurodegenerative Diseases (IMN) in Bordeaux.
+She earned her PhD in Neuropsychology and Cognitive Neuroscience from the University of Lyon in 2000.
+She then completed postdoctoral research at Harvard University and the Martinos Centre for Biomedical Imaging at Massachusetts General Hospital, where she investigated cognitive functions with fMRI.
+In 2003, she was appointed as a CNRS research fellow and established her research program at the Cyceron Centre in Caen, a major hub for biomedical imaging.
+In 2016, she joined the IMN, where she developed a research line focusing on brain lateralisation, cognition, and inter-individual variability.
+Her current work explores brain–body interactions, with a particular emphasis on the effects of body-centred interventions on physiological and brain markers related to stress, well-being, and women’s health.